SowmyaBudarpu/SowmyaBudarpu/README.md

 - 📫 How to reach me **budarpusowmya@gmail.com**

-- ⚡ Fun fact > **Data is the new oil?
-No, data is the new soil." – David McCandless Cultivating data to grow insights, one analysis at a time. 🌱**
+- ⚡ Fun fact                **Data is the new oil?
+No, data is the new soil." – David McCandles** Cultivating data to grow insights, one analysis at a time. 🌱

 <p align="left">